ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 3. **Large and Active Community**: Google Test has a large and active community of developers.
 This means that there is ample support available in terms of documentation, tutorials, forums, and online resources.
 4. **Mature and Stable**: It is a mature and stable framework that has been used extensively in industry projects and open-source software.
 5. **Wide Platform Support**: Google Test supports multiple platforms, including Windows, Linux, macOS, and various compilers.
 It is compatible with popular development environments and build systems, making it suitable for a wide range of C++ projects.
 6. **Flexible and Extensible**: Google Test provides flexibility in test organization and customization.
 It allows you to structure your tests using test cases and test suites.
-You can also define custom test fixtures and customize test execution and reporting.
+You can also define custom test fixtures and customise test execution and reporting.
 Additionally, Google Test can be extended with custom assertion macros and utilities to suit your specific testing needs.